flyonspeed/TronView/README.md

 Example:

-`sudo python main.py -i serial_mgl`
+`sudo python3 main.py -i serial_mgl`

 will show you command line arguments.

-`-i {input data source module}`
+`-i {input data source 1}`

 load a input module for where to get the air data from.

+--in1 {input source 1} (same as -i)

+--in2 {input source 2}

 -s (optional) {screen module name to load} (located in the lib/screens folder)

--t (optional) will let you see the data in text mode
+-t (optional) start up in text mode

 -e (optional) demo mode. load default example demo data for input source selected.

--c FILENAME (optional) custom demo mode file.
+-c FILENAME (optional) custom playback file.
 Enter filename of custom example demo file to use.

+--playfile1 (optional) same as -c.. set playback file for input 1

+--playfile2 (optional) set playback file for input 2

 Run the command with no arguments and it will show you which input modules and screen modules are available to use.